kanisterio/kanister/docs/functions.rst

    sidecar container.
 This sidecar is necessary to run the tools that back up the volume and store it on the object store.

-   Additionally, in order to use this function, a RepositoryServer CR is required
+   Additionally, in order to use this function, a RepositoryServer CR is needed while creating the :ref:`actionsets`

 Arguments: